k0retux/fuddly/docs/source/data_model.rst

   heavier the weight, the higher the priority of handling the node.

 sync_qty_with
-  Allows to synchronize the number of node instances to generate or to absorb with the one specified by reference.
+  Allow to synchronize the number of node instances to generate or to absorb with the one specified by reference.

 qty_from
-  Allows to synchronize the number of node instances to generate or to absorb with the value of the one specified by reference.
+  Allow to synchronize the number of node instances to generate or to absorb with the *value* of the one specified by reference.
 You can also specify an optional *base quantity* that will be added to the retrieved value.
 In this case, you shall provide a ``list``/``tuple`` with first the node reference then the *base quantity*.

   This keyword is the counterpart of the *generator template* :class:`framework.data_model_helpers.MH.QTY`.
   It is preferable to this *generator* when the node from which the quantity is retrieved is already resolved at retrieval time.
-In this case *generation* and *absorption* operations are handled transparently.
+In this case *generation* and *absorption* operations will be handled transparently.

+sync_size_with, sync_enc_size_with
+  Allow to synchronize the length of the described node (the one where this keyword is used) with the *value* of the node specified by reference (which should be an :class:`framework.value_types.INT`-based typed-node).
+These keywords are useful for size-variable node types.
+They are currently supported for typed-nodes which are :class:`framework.value_types.String`-based with or without an encoding (e.g., :class:`framework.value_types.UTF8`, ...).
+Non-terminal nodes are not supported (for absorption).
+  The distinction between ``sync_size_with`` and ``sync_enc_size_with`` is that the synchronization will be performed either with respect to the length of the data retrieved from the node (or the decoded data for encoded node), or with respect to the length of the encoded data (only usable in the case of an encoded node).

+  Generation and absorption deal with these keywords differently, in order to achieve the expected behavior.
+For generation, the synchronization goes from the described node to the referenced node (meaning that the data is first pulled from the size-variable node, then the referenced node is set with the length of the pulled data).
+Whereas for the absorption it goes the other way around.

+  Note also that you can provide an optional *base size* that will be added to the length before synchronization in the case of generation, and removed from the length in the case of absorption.
+In this case, you shall provide a ``list``/``tuple`` with first the node reference then the *base size*.

+  These keywords are the counterpart of the *generator template* :class:`framework.data_model_helpers.MH.LEN`.
+  They are preferable to this *generator* (when the size-variable node is not a non-terminal), because *generation* and *absorption* operations will be handled transparently thanks to them.

 exists_if
   Enable to determine the existence of this node based on a given